Polysynodial System: Council of Military Orders

 Established under the Catholic Monarchs, the Council consisted of a president and six councilors.
-Once King Ferdinand the Catholic obtained from the pope the administration of the entailed estates (mayorazgos) of the order of Calatrava in 1489, a Council was established for its management.
-King Ferdinand seized control of the entailed estates of the military orders of Santiago in 1493, and Alcántara in 1494 (the one of Montesa would be it in 1587), with which in 1498 the Order Council was established.
-Their functions included the appointments, the administration of their possessions, the administration of the justice of the gentlemen of the orders, as well as the designation of the same, but it ended up becoming a kind of Court of Honor, a guarantee of purity of blood.
+Once King Ferdinand the Catholic obtained from the pope the administration of the entailed estates (mayorazgos) of the Order of Calatrava in 1489, a Council was established for its management.
+King Ferdinand seized control of the entailed estates of the military Orders of Santiago in 1493, and Alcántara in 1494 (the Order of Montesa would be added in 1587), with which in 1498 the Order Council was established.

+Their functions included the appointments, the administration of their possessions, the administration of the justice of the gentlemen of the four Orders, as well as the designation of the same, but it ended up becoming a kind of Court of Honor, a guarantee of purity of blood.

 The decline of the system

 Since the start of Enlightenment, these institutions would be laid aside because of the creation of the Secretaries of State and Universal Dispatch, which took all the Councils' power.
 The Councils that survived served as a tool of the King to concentrate and increase his power, and with this going into an absolutist system.

 The Councils, many of them distorted with respect to their initial origin, disappeared altogether during the nineteenth century, replacing it at the outset with the figure of the Central Supreme Board recognized by the liberal constituents, being this organ the anteroom of the Council of Ministers created during the reign of Isabella II.